 Don’t miss this: I have a great anti-aging plan to keep you looking, feeling and acting vibrant!

-2. Choose nutrient-dense plants have lots of shades of green and other bright colors and consume a variety of them.
+2. Choose nutrient-dense plants that have lots of shades of green and other bright colors and consume a variety of them.

 The green in a plant usually indicates chlorophyll – a life sustainer.
 The many other colors present in fruits and vegetables indicate the different antioxidant phytochemicals they contain.
 Many of these chemicals help protect us against various diseases, but each in a different way.
 So, a variety is key.
 Each time I shop for vegetables and fruits, I make sure to mix it up from the last time I shopped to ensure a variety is eaten.